 No one signs up for a craft show with the intention of alienating the shoppers but you may unknowingly be sending them away if they don’t feel comfortable.
-Here are 5 mistakes to watch for next time you’re at an event selling your handmade goods.

 It’s important to have fun, be yourself and show pride in your work; that will always draw people to you.